-Westmoreland County prosecutor John Peck said he doesn’t know what arguments his defense attorney plans to make.
+Westmoreland County prosecutor John Peck said he doesn’t know what arguments the defense attorney plans to make.
 But, he said, “generally, mental health issues can play a large role in having the case remanded to juvenile court.”

-Attorney Steve Colafella was an attorney for another western Pennsylvania boy, Jordan Brown, who was 11 when he was accused of killing his father’s pregnant fiancee with a shotgun as she lay in bed in 2009.
+Attorney Steve Colafella was an attorney for another Pennsylvania boy, Jordan Brown, who was 11 when he was accused of killing his father’s pregnant fiancee with a shotgun as she lay in bed in 2009.
 His case was moved to juvenile court, and he was convicted.
 Now 16 and held in a juvenile detention center, Brown can be incarcerated or supervised on probation only until he is 21.

 Prosecutors, Colafella said, could argue that with an older child such as Hribal, there’s less time for the defendant to be rehabilitated in a juvenile center.

 The older the juvenile, the easier it is for prosecutors to argue that a child is nearing adulthood “and has already exhibited a degree of criminal sophistication,” Colafella said.